 Monthly Studio Portrait Sessions

-New studio portraits are taken two consecutive days a month at the Office of Marketing Communications in the Wesley Building.
-Exceptions include semi-annual faculty portrait events at other venues and summer scheduling.
+New studio portraits are taken monthly at the Office of Marketing Communications in the Wesley Building.

 We produce free studio portraits of: